dn225106/ndd-algolia-demo/README.md

+# THIS PROJECT NO LONGER WORKS.
+THE DATABASE WAS WIPED AND NEEDS TO BE RE-IMPLEMENTED.

-# Algolia Search UI Demo Project
+# Algolia Search UI Project

 This React application serves as a demo project to showcase my understanding of Algolia's features.
 The project aims to demonstrate how Algolia can be integrated into a React application to provide efficient search and filtering functionalities in an eCommerce setting.
 I wanted to implement as many widgets and capabilities as possible available through Algolia InstantSearch to demonstrate understanding of Algolia technology from the perspective of a client or integrator.